ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

         }
     }

-*  And an optional dictionary containing the following information about how the coordinator should treat unassigned drones.
+*  And an optional dictionary containing the following information about how the coordinator should treat unassigned uavs.

     If this dictionary is included in the parameters file, then at the end of every time interval dt, the unassigned aircraft will move according to the following instructions: